 A Word of Thanks

-While this was a paid experience (arranged as a surprise by my partner), Mont Rochelle would have been happy to host me.
+While this was a paid experience (arranged as a surprise by my friend), Mont Rochelle would have been happy to host me.
 As such, I am extremely grateful to Charlotte Devenish and the Mont Rochelle kitchen team for their friendly, efficient correspondence and kindness in this regard.
-I am also grateful to my partner for thoughtfully planning this special picnic for me.
+I am also grateful to my friend for thoughtfully planning this special picnic for me.

 Thank you very much to Mont Rochelle as a whole for such lovely, waterside picnic experiences!
 I loved my return visit and will definitely be back again soon.